 When you hit those party stores, you can easily spend around $5 on every tablecloth and package of eight napkins, plates, cups, utensils, etc., for your theme.
 That adds up.
 For my daughter’s recent party, I purchased plain white tablecloths at Walmart for 99 cents each and a large bag of brightly colored plasticware at the drug store for $2.
 Paper goods and party supplies are among the best deals at dollar stores, so be sure to check them out as well.
 I then accessorized with some plates and napkins that kept with the party’s theme.
 To help save even more money, mix and match some plain plates and napkins with some theme-centered ones.

 You can also try a spin-off of a traditional game.
 For my daughter’s Cinderella-themed party last year, we played musical slippers — a play on musical chairs in which each of the girls had to take off one shoe and put it in the middle of a circle the girls walked around.
 For each round, we took one shoe out of the circle.
 For an ocean-themed party, try pin the tail on the whale.

-Combine an activity with a favor — think tie-dye shirts, layered cookie mixes in a jar, embellished flip-flops, small pots in which the children plant seeds — these are all projects that can be done at the party and sent home with guests.
+Combine an activity with a favor — think tie-dye shirts, layered cookie mixes in a jar, embellished flip-flops, small pots in which the children plant seeds.
+These are all projects that can be done at the party and sent home with guests.
 There are also all kinds of simple party favor ideas you can make ahead of time such as ribbon streamers, a party CD of your child’s favorite songs, or homemade play-dough.
-A few of my favorite places to get inspiration for favors include The Crafty Crow and iVillage.
-If you want to fill the favor bags a bit more — check out a Michaels, A.C.
-Moore or similar craft stores.
-Search the dollar bins for pencils, erasers, notepads, bubbles and more.
+One of my favorite places to get inspiration for favors is The Crafty Crow.
+If you want to fill the favor bags a bit more, check out dollar stores or the dollar bins at craft stores or Target.
+Search the dollar bins for pencils, erasers, notepads, bubbles and other cheap trinkets kids adore.